yochaigal/cairn/wip/2e/forest-seeds.md

 **Ruins**: _Flooded Monastery_, _Warded Grounds_

-A cluster of squat, flooded **buildings** rise out of a small pond, their roofs still intact.
-The Eastern path is lined with **stones** as far as the eye can see.
+Three flooded **buildings** sprout from the center of a small pond.
+Their conical roofs peak out from beneath the waters.
+On the North side, a dry riverbed runs directly into the pond.
+The Eastern path is lined with dozens of piled **stones**.

-- **Buildings**: Ornate and subtly beautiful, with forest motifs carved into their eaves.
+- **Buildings**: Ornate and subtly beautiful.
-  - A former abbey, destroyed after the dam at **8** was destroyed.
+  - A former abbey, flooded after the dam at **8** was destroyed.
 The pond is all that remains of the original river.
+- **Roofs**: The tallest of the three buildings -
-- **Stones**
+- **Stones**:

 #### _Yearning Path_